 Instagram marketing strategies to help your company now more than ever

-Welcome to Part 2 or our Instagram marketing masterclass for construction, home maintenance, and outdoor services.
-After reading and following the steps in the first part of our series, hopefully, you’re comfortable with Instagram basics.
+Welcome to Part 2 or our Instagram marketing masterclass for family-owned businesses.
+After reading and following the steps in the first part of our series, hopefully, you’re now comfortable with Instagram basics.
 If you haven’t had a look at Part 1 yet, go back and join us again after.

 If you’re ready for the next steps, though, here are essential truths to help motivate your efforts — 80% of IG users follow at least 1 business, and 60% of users discover new products and services on this platform.

 This is excellent news – it means your business has serious potential to increase your visibility.
-But also consider this: there’s more competition than ever, so how will your construction, home maintenance, or outdoor services company stand out?
+But also consider this: there’s more competition than ever, so how will your family business stand out?

-Let’s take it to the next level with some more advanced strategies to help you get noticed, show off your workmanship, and grow your business.
+Let’s take it to the next level with some more advanced strategies to help you get noticed, show off what you do best, and grow your business.
 Here are some advanced best practices to ensure your business gets the most out Instagram:

 Post the right content at the right times